everx-labs/samples/solidity/README.md

 ## Deploy contract from contract

-User can deploy contract from contract using function tvm_deploy_contract (like in sample [ContractDeployer](https://github.com/tonlabs/samples/blob/master/solidity/11_ContractDeployer.sol)) but it's necessary to generate right arguments.
+You can definitely use the function tvm_deploy_contract (like in [ContractDeployer](https://github.com/tonlabs/samples/blob/master/solidity/11_ContractDeployer.sol)) to deploy a contract from contract,  but it's necessary to generate right arguments.
 How to generate arguments for tvm_deploy_contract:

-1) Contract's StateInit:
+1) The contract StateInit:
-Compile contract:
+Compile your contract:

 ```
 tvm_linker compile <MyContract>.code --lib <path_to_stdlib_sol.tvm> [-w 0] [--abi-json <MyContract>.abi.json] [--genkey <path_to_key_file>]
 ```

-This commang will print the address of the contract and generate file \<MyContractAddress\>.tvc.
+This commang will print the contract address and generate the \<MyContractAddress\>.tvc file.
-Get StateInit using python:
+Get StateInit using Python:

 ```
 with open("<path_to_tvc_file>", "rb") as f:
    stateInitInBase64 = base64.b64encode(f.read()).decode()
 ```

-Obtain StateInit in Solidity using contract's code and data:
+Obtain StateInit in Solidity using the contract code and data:

 ```
 TvmCell memory contr = tvm_build_state_init(m_code, data);